Applying the NEPA Process—Native American Tribal Concerns and Participation

 Description

-The course will review the following documents for compliance with NEPA, CEQ regulations, and federal agencies’ implementing procedures (with an emphasis on the BIA NEPA regulations): Categorical Exclusions; Environmental Assessments/Findings of No Significant Impacts; and Environmental Impact Statements/Records of Decisions.
-As part of the course participants will review an EA for compliance and clarity of information.
-As part of this exercise participants will identify what information is sufficient, what information is missing, and what information is extraneous.
-As well as what advice would they give for improving the document by redrafting it.
+The course will review the following documents for compliance with NEPA and federal agencies’ implementing procedures (with an emphasis on the BIA NEPA regulations): Categorical Exclusions; Environmental Assessments/Findings of No Significant Impacts; and Environmental Impact Statements/Records of Decisions.
+As part of the course, participants will review an EA for compliance and clarity of information.
+As part of this exercise, participants will identify what information is sufficient, what information is missing, what information is extraneous, and what advice they would give for improving the document by redrafting it.

 The course will also discuss scoping and public involvement requirements associated with tribal treaty rights, self-government (government-to-government consultation requirements), and BIA requirements for tribal involvement.